mehrdadmm/movies-app/README.md

 # Movies-app

-This sample is about your DevOps challenge2.
+This sample is just a DevOps challenge to come up with a Dockerized version of the Frontend/Backend of an application.

+## GOALS
+	- Frontend/Backend hosted in **docker** containers
+	- Include a **docker-compose** file

 It Contains: